 In May 2017, Unicorn Riot captured the excitement of the first official build day for Beloved Community Village.
 The village is still operational and features 11 tiny homes, a community building, a shower building, bathrooms, community gardens, and more.

-Unicorn Riot coverage on Denver’s housing crisis:
+Unicorn Riot coverage on Denver’s housing crisis and unhoused community:

 - With Nearly 60 Frostbite Injuries in Unhoused Community, Advocates Encourage Denver to Do Better (December 21, 2022)